KHAAdotPK/Chat-Bot-Skip-gram/DOCUMENTS/TrainingInputToHiddenLayerWordEmbeddingsUsingSkip-gram.md

         Conclusion:
         - For batch processing: Use += to accumulate the gradient contributions across multiple word pairs.
+        OR.
+Gradient accumulation is often used when performing mini-batch gradient descent, where the gradients are accumulated over a batch of examples before updating the weights.

         - For single word pair updates: Use = to directly set the gradient for the current word pair.
+        OR.
+Direct assignment (=) is used when stochastic gradient descent (SGD) is performed, where each example immediately updates the weights.
      */
 }

+/*
+    Apply the gradient update to W1 using the learning rate (lr), adjusting the center word embedding.
+ */
 W1 -= bp.grad_weights_input_to_hidden * lr;
 ```